-Students in the following concentrations must be accepted through portfolio review into upper-division classes in these programs (300 and 400 levels): B.A. in Art with a concentration in digital art; B.F.A. in art with a concentration in drawing, intermedia, painting, or photography.
+Students in the following concentrations must be accepted through portfolio review into upper-division classes (300 and 400 levels) in these programs: BA in Art with a concentration in digital art; BFA in art with a concentration in drawing, intermedia, painting, or photography.
 The minimum GPA required is 2.70 overall and 3.00 for art classes.
 Portfolio deadlines are March 15 for admission to fall semester upper-division classes and October 15 for spring classes.
 Transfer students are encouraged to apply a semester before attending ASU.